Diffuse and Localized Functional Dysconnectivity in Schizophrenia: a Bootstrapped Top-Down Approach: Methods

-The indexes are divided according to integration/segregation indexes (e.g. path length, clustering coefficient), mesoscale analysis (e.g. modularity, rich-club coefficient) and related to whole network structure organization (e.g. small-worldness).\\ The degree/strength represent the sum of edges/weights connected to the node.
+The degree/strength represent the sum of edges/weights connected to the node.
 The clustering coefficient quantifies local edge density by counting the triangles average.
 A triangle occurs if a neighbor of the node is also a neighbor of another neighbor of the node.
 In the weighted case, the number of triangles is replaced with the geometric mean of its weights.
 The characteristic path length is a measure of integration which expresses the average shortest path between node pairs.
 The global efficiency is the average inverse of the characteristic path length, and it represents how efficiently the information travels through the network.
 All the segregation and integration metrics can be local and global, simply by averaging the values across all nodes.
 Mesoscale analysis reveals how much the network present a particular structure.
 Specifically, the modularity computed through Newman’s approach \cite{Newman2006Modularity} quantifies to what extent the intra-/inter-community link densities are anomalous in comparison to chance.
 Large values typically reveal significant community structures.
-Maximized coreness statistic is a measure of how much the network follows the core/periphery paradigm, which is a partition of the network into two groups, where the number and weight of the edges is maximized in the core and minimized within the periphery. \\ The density is a measure of sparsity of the network.
-It is the ratio between the number of actual connections and the maximum number of possible connections.
-A small-world network is a structure in which most nodes are not neighbors of one another.
-Conversely, the neighbors of any given node are likely to be neighbors of each other, resulting in an easy access by most nodes to every other node with a small number of steps.
-Small-world networks associate short path length and high clustering coefficient.
+Maximized coreness statistic is a measure of how much the network follows the core/periphery paradigm, which is a partition of the network into two groups, where the number and weight of the edges is maximized in the core and minimized within the periphery.